mienaikoe/ziyu/Chapters/2-7-Chapter14.md

 "Don't die on me.
 Not today."

-But through the commotion and the fickle passage of time, another voice was interred in his ear and slept there with him in his final moment.
+But through the commotion and the fickle passage of time, his mind slipped into itself.
+Another voice entered his ear.
+Whether it was imagined or real was inconsequential: the voice was true.
+And it slept there with him in his final thought, as true things do.

 "Kipnu...
-Melna...
-I love you."
+Melna..." thi said.
+"I love you."